Best Ping Pong Paddles of 2023: Our Favorites

 Best Table Tennis Paddle - Joola Infinity Balance

-If you are an allround player looking for a 7-ply wood blade, you can hardly find a better product than JOOLA Infinity Balance.
-This preassembled blade is ideal for offensive players who have a grip on their technique.
+If you are an all-round player looking for the best ping pong paddle with a 7-ply wood blade, you can hardly find a better product than JOOLA Infinity Balance.
+This preassembled blade is ideal for offensive players with a grip on their technique.

 Being an allwood blade, this is more control-oriented and not as fast as the new carbon blades, but it still delivers better speed than most other blades on the market.